Clubhouse (app): Censorship

 In February 2021, China banned Clubhouse.
 Before the ban, Clubhouse attracted a significant amount of Chinese users to discuss various topics.
 This included politically sensitive topics, such as protests in Hong Kong and the political status of Taiwan, which became the main reason for the ban.
 In early March 2021, the UAE reportedly throttled access to the app, making access in the country impossible.
 Later, mid-month, Oman blocked Clubhouse for not having a proper license to operate.
 Jordan also blocked the app for conducting sensitive conversations late that month.

 Controversy

 The Clubhouse Guidelines forbid the recording, transcription, reproduction, or sharing of conversations without explicit permission.
 This has been a source of controversy as cases of bullying, harassment, and racism, such as antisemitism, have occurred on the app.
 Numerous incidents of antisemitism have been reported.

 Hate rallies

 Clubhouse is known to harbor various hate rallies, including those spreading antisemitism, Islamophobia, Hinduphobia, and incel ideology.
 In May 2021, actor LaKeith Stanfield found himself moderating a room where some users shared antisemitic viewpoints.
 Complaints were also made in September 2020 and April 2021.
 Following her anti-Muslim remarks in a room hosted by a PR consultant, far-right Internet personality Laura Loomer was suspended for Islamophobia.

+Access issues and regional availability

+Some users have reported difficulties accessing the service from certain countries, including Iran and Nigeria.
+Reports from users indicate that while the application remains available for download through the Google Play Store in some regions, some users have experienced problems creating new accounts, completing SMS verification, or logging into existing accounts.

+Several users have reported authentication-related issues in app store reviews.
+Users from Nigeria and Iran have described cases where SMS verification codes were delayed or not received, preventing account creation or login.
+Other reviewers have reported that updates have negatively affected their user experience, with some describing changes as a downgrade from previous versions.

+Similar complaints have appeared on online discussion platforms, including Reddit, where users have reported difficulties signing in and accessing their accounts.
+The developers have not publicly provided a detailed explanation for these reports, and some users have stated that contacting customer support has been difficult.